KubaBoi/kelp/README.md

 There is an array of pointers `mem` where every item has only one relation item in `memory`.
 But items in `memory` could have more relation items from `mem`.

 - `mem` is a array of indexes for `memory`.
-- `memory` is an actual memory of program, but this array if only abstruct.
+- `memory` is an actual memory of program, but this array if only abstract.

 ## Math operations